Reddevildragg-UPM-Forks/google-analytics-plugin-for-unity/README.md

-# This repo is no longer actively maintained
+# Forked version as main Repo is no longer maintained

 # Google Analytics Plugin for Unity (beta)
 _Copyright (c) 2014 Google Inc. All rights reserved._